 Get Legal Help From Consumer Action Law Group

 If you continue experiencing problems with your Chrysler Pacifica or Voyager, or have concerns about how this recall affects your vehicle’s safety and reliability, contacting a lemon law attorney can help protect your rights.
+California’s lemon law provides strong protections for consumers who purchase or lease defective vehicles.
+If your vehicle cannot be repaired after a reasonable number of attempts, you may be entitled to a replacement vehicle or full refund.

 If your Chrysler continues to have safety issues despite recall repairs, or if you’ve experienced repeated problems that affect your vehicle’s use, value, or safety, you may have a valid lemon law claim.
+Call us today for your free consultation.

 Citations